-This three year project (1995 - 1998) comprises three main components: provision of the infra-structure (ie the necessary hardware) for the CEE partners (about 60% of total budget), updating and training of the staff involved (about 20% of total budget), and development, implementation and integration of courseware (about 20% of total budget).
-The current paper focuses on the courseware component.
+This three year project (1995 - 1998) comprises two main components: provision of necessary hardware for the CEE partners, and development, implementation and integration of courseware.
+This paper focusses on the courseware component.

 COURSEWARE

 The goal to create integrated and interdisciplinary classes and the aim to emphasize compatibility and equivalence with EU universities, led to the conclusion that the classes need an international dimension, and are therefore in the English language.